 - Broken locks or security code access devices

-- Medical facilities such as nursing homes and hospitals not screening visitors
+- Medical facilities including nursing homes and hospitals not screening visitors

 - Slow or no response to needs for assistance

 The basic idea is that businesses must use reasonable care to protect their patrons from harm.
-The level of security expected depends on the type of business, where it is located and where on the premises that the injury happened.
+The level of security expected depends on the type of business, its location and where on the premises that the injury happened.
 Some examples of injuries due to inadequate security are:

 - A criminal enters a hotel room due to the security lock not functioning and assaults the person staying in the room.